Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Get a good travel insurance

-Last but not least, make sure to get a good travel insurance for your trip to Mexico – in fact, I recommend to get one for any trip, long or short, you may be going on.
+Last, but not least, make sure to get good travel insurance for your trip to Mexico – in fact, I recommend getting one for any trip, long or short, you may be going on.
 Not convinced travel insurance is needed?
 Just read this post.
 Then, go ahead and get our insurance with Heymondo here – it’s super budget friendly while offering extensive coverage.

 Further Readings